 WEBE and WICC have been in the same studio building for several decades.
 The Pacific Recorders and Engineering equipment, while great, is tired and worn out.
 On top of that, an F1 tornado ripped the AC units off the roof last June, ripping the membrane and doing extensive water damage to the facility.

 The cleanup/water damage mitigation took some time.
 All of the carpet and ceiling tiles needed to be replaced.
 The walls needed to be resurfaced with new drywall.
-In some cases, modifications such as removing a storage closet from the engineering room, moving a door, building a new talk studio and WICC control room needed to take place.
-In short, lots of dust, dirt and disruption to the station equipment and staff.
-It has not been trouble free, as several times computers and consoles failed due to age and dirt.
+In some cases, modifications such as removing a storage closet from the engineering room, moving a door, and building a new talk studio and WICC control room needed to take place.
+In short, lots of dust, dirt, and disruption to the station equipment and staff.
+It has not been trouble-free, as several times computers and consoles failed due to age and dirt.

 Sometime about the beginning of December, new equipment and furniture began to show up and the project was underway.

 All of the new equipment was stored in the program director’s office.
 Heh, the program director’s office.

 A new rack room was designed around the old one.
 The old racks are out of the picture to the left.
 The original rack room had a door into the hall, that has been replaced by viewing windows, the door has been moved to the engineering office, next door.
 I kind of like the windows, it lets visitors see the fancy computers but keeps them out of the room itself.